Experiencing a cyber attack or security breach? Contact Incident Response Team!

 Finally, make it a point to raise revenue goals with the intention of a majority of the profit going towards cybersecurity investment.
 Affording cybersecurity service isn’t a race, but instead a continuous build over time.

-If you’re looking for more guidance on how to move your cybersecurity program forward, CDG can help.
+If you’re looking for more guidance on how to move your cybersecurity program forward, Cyber Defense Group can help.
 We are shifting the cybersecurity consulting paradigm to address the needs of mid-market, cloud-native or cloud-reliant companies who are experiencing rapid growth.

 Founded in 2016 by global security expert Lou Rabon, our nimble team draws on decades of experience and diverse technical expertise to deliver a full spectrum of information security advisory and implementation services on a fixed-cost basis.
 Our right-sized, results-driven approach will help you meet your immediate needs, but also ready you to navigate what’s ahead.
 Get in touch, and see what results are possible for your organization.